Exam

 • uploading related files to GIT before the exam date.

-• answering one or two questions about what you have submitted and what was discussed in the lecture.
+• answering two or three questions about what you uploaded and what was discussed in the lecture.

 Web Application Deployment